chromium/chromium/chrome/browser/chromeos/device_name/docs/device_name.md

 and `DeviceNameBrowserProxy` on the JS side.

 #### DeviceNameHandler
-* Handles messages from `DeviceNameBrowserProxy`` related to getting and setting the device name.
+* Handles messages from `DeviceNameBrowserProxy` related to getting and setting the device name.

 * Observes `DeviceNameStore` for changes in the device name metadata.

-* When the device name metadata changes or when it receives a message from the proxy that it is ready to receive the device name, it fires the `WebUI Listener` with the device name metadata found in the `DeviceNameStore`.
+* When the device name metadata changes or when it receives a message from the proxy that it is ready to receive the device name, it fires the `WebUIListener` with the device name metadata found in the `DeviceNameStore`.

 * When it receives a message from the proxy to update the device name, it calls `SetDeviceName()`